floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 2. Upgrade Search Guard to version 1.4.0 or 1.6.0 and Elasticseare to version 8.7.1\
 The current step is associated with the usual Search Guard upgrade procedure conveyed by the following [documentation](./installation_upgrading.md).
-3. Adjust multitenancy configuration.\
+3. Adjust Multi-Tenancy configuration.\
-   Multitenancy configuration in Search Guard versions before 2.0.0 was present in the `kibana.yml` file, e.g.
+   Multi-Tenancy configuration in Search Guard versions before 2.0.0 was present in the `kibana.yml` file, e.g.
     ```yml
     searchguard.multitenancy.enabled: true
     searchguard.multitenancy.show_roles: true